justin0979/basic_ms_blog/README.md

 Get `connect ECONNREFUSED 127.0.0.1:4005` from post submission and comment submission

-Event-bus' nodemon crashes when posts and comments are successfully created (not with docker, only worked from individual terminals).

 <ul>
   <li>Add <code>network_mode: host</code> to each service in docker-compose.yml and each service shows:<br/>
   <code>